MESP Working Principles Diagram

-MESP uses negative ionization technology to generate corona and release negative ions through a voltage of -10.2KV.
-The negative ions collide with air molecules to generate more negative ions and form an avalanche effect.
+MESP uses negative ionizer to generate a corona and release negative ions with a voltage of -10.2KV.
+The negative ions collide with air molecules to generate more negative ions, forming an avalanche effect.

-After being far away from the corona zone, the negative ions will be attracted by the surrounding air, so that the gas molecules will be negatively charged and move towards the MESP positive plate under the action of a strong electric field.
+Once away from the corona zone, the negative ions are attracted to the surrounding air, negatively charging the gas molecules, which then move towards the MESP positive plate under the action of a strong electric field.

 The fine particles will block the negatively charged air molecules from flying and stick them together.
 The fine particles continue to absorb negatively charged molecules until they are saturated.
 The fine particles thus carry enough negative charges.

-The negatively charged fine particles move to the positive plate under the action of the dense MESP matrix electric field, and are firmly attracted by it.
+Once the fine particulates carry enough negative charges, they move to the positive plate under the action of the dense MESP matrix electric field – and are firmly attracted by it.

-Since 1955, electric dust removal technology has been widely used in the fields of industrial smoke and dust treatment and air purification.
+1955 and forward: Electric dust removal technology has been widely used in industrial smoke and dust treatment and air purification.

-In 2005, Woodruff and others in the United States first proposed the electrostatic dust collection air purification technology with the concept of a intense field dielectric.
+2005: Woodruff and others in the United States first proposed the electrostatic dust collection air purification technology using an intense field dielectric.

-In 2014, AirQuality Tech comprehensively promoted the application of MESP technology in industrial and civil fields which made significant progress in this area.
+2014: AirQuality Technology comprehensively promoted the application of MESP technology in industrial and civil fields, making significant progress in this area.